 Chairman & CEO

 Dr. Otremba-Blanc was a founding member of the Arizona Chapter of the German American Chamber of Commerce and served on the Board of Directors from 1992 to 1999.
-He also is past president of the Glendale Kachina Rotary Club in Glendale, Arizona.
+He also is the past president of the Glendale Kachina Rotary Club in Glendale, Arizona.

-He was Director of the Phoenix Warburg Chapter, from 1997 to 2011 and resumed the responsibility in April 2015.
-In March of 2002, the President of Germany bestowed upon Dr. Otremba-Blanc the Cross of the Order of Merit of the Federal Republic of Germany (Bundesverdienstkreuz der Bundesrepublik Deutschland), for his endeavors in fostering and sustaining American-German relations.
+He was the Director of the Phoenix Warburg Chapter from 1997 to 2011 and resumed the responsibility in April 2015.
+In March 2002, the President of Germany bestowed upon Dr. Otremba-Blanc the Cross of the Order of Merit of the Federal Republic of Germany (Bundesverdienstkreuz der Bundesrepublik Deutschland) for his endeavors in fostering and sustaining American-German relations.
 He served as Honorary Consul of Germany, from 2002 to 2012 and Vice Chairman and Chairman of the Consular Corps of Arizona, from 2007 to 2011.
 In January 2012, he received the Officer’s cross of the Order of Merit (Bundesverdienstkreuz 1.
 Klasse).
 Dr. Otremba-Blanc is a citizen of the United States, France, and Germany.
 He speaks English, French, German, and some Spanish.